Swarthmore/juxtaphor/README.md

 -the path is a route of another page-- present.html -present.html is a separate page.
 It has its own backbone router within visualRouter.js.
 It also has an iframe that gets rendered.

+###Workspaces###

+Workspaces allow for people to have different places to upload their sources and make their visualizations from.
+The implementation of Workspaces takes place in a few different files: workspaceCollection.js, workspaceDropdownView.js, and workspaceEditView.js. init.js is also involved .
+Once a workspace is chosen, it will be remembered through a cookie.
+WorkspaceEditView contains most of the internal logic for the workspaces.

 ###Style###
 Our project uses Bootstrap as the basis for style.
 When we want to change the look of